c-alanwill/Cory-Williams-Portfolio/README.md

 * The css uses flexbox, media quaries and CSS variables.

-* The nav uses a hover state when hovering over the links.
+* The nav uses a hover state when hovering over the navigation links.

-* Added titles to the various projects.
-These are not links as I haven't created any coding projects of my own prior to this.

 ## Installation